Brian ZongolowiczSenior Data Officer

 Juliet LeProgram Officer

-Juliet joined the Satterberg Foundation in June 2018 as a Program Associate.
+Juliet joined the Satterberg Foundation in June 2018 as a Program Manager.
 She has gained philanthropic and non-profit experience at organizations both locally and internationally.
 Prior to joining Satterberg, Juliet worked at Social Venture Partners, Medic One Foundation, and the Institute of Social and Medical Studies (ISMS).

 She is on the Seattle chapters steering committee of Asian Americans/Pacific Islanders in Philanthropy (AAPIP) and Emerging Practitioners in Philanthropy (EPIP), and currently serves on the board of the Vietnamese Friendship Association (VFA) based in Seattle, WA.
 She also organizes with the Asian Pacific Islanders Cultural Awareness Group (APICAG) at the Monroe Prison in Washington State.

 Juliet attended Seattle University’s Alber’s School of Business and Economics and received a bachelor’s degree in International Business and Economics.